yummydirtx/yummydirtx/README.md

 ### Hi there! 👋

-I'm a curious individual with a passion for exploring the intersection of technology, creativity, and learning.
+I am a UCI Software Engineering student with a passion for exploring the intersection of technology, creativity, and learning.
 You'll often find me diving into coding projects, experimenting with music, or exploring the depths of virtual worlds.

 **What I'm Currently Up To:**